 The Asthma Center at The Oregon Clinic offers a specialized, clinical program devoted to the unique care and individual needs of elite or recreational athletes with asthma.
-We are dedicated to ensure all athletes with asthma are able to compete to the maximum of their abilities without being limited by their asthma.
+We are dedicated to ensuring all athletes with asthma are able to compete to the maximum of their abilities without being limited by their asthma.
 We are part of the Providence Sports Medicine Program.

-Because breathing problems during exercise are extremely common.
+We offer this program because breathing problems during exercise are extremely common.
 Almost 80% of people with chronic asthma will experience some breathing issues with exercise which is called exercise-induced bronchospasm or EIB.
 EIB is a disorder that causes breathing problems during or after exercise.
 It is caused by narrowing of the breathing tubes that is provoked by exercise.

 Breathing symptoms can be mild or severe and start during or right after exercise.
 The most common symptoms are: